 On top of that, there are plugins that help you improve your content and ensure that it is well-optimized.

 How to Make Your WordPress Website Look Professional

 Now that you know why WordPress is the best CMS for startups, let’s see how you can now use it to make your website professional-looking and impress those potential clients.

 By following these pointers, you can give your startup a superb kickstart.

 Use Striking Images

 - Flickr Creative Commons: You will always find great photographs here.
-Just remember one thing, you always have to give credit to the photographer for the image.
+Just keep in mind to always give credit to the photographer.

-- Free Images: A great photography resources, it has a wide variety of royalty free images.
+- Free Images: A great photography resource, which has a wide variety of royalty free images.